On a wagon behind the Lineboro Volunteer Fire Department, an electric chair sat empty, waiting for its next victim.

 "Sometimes we do skits, and we think they will be a big hit," Krebs said.
 "And they aren't.
 One year, we had a headless horseman and it was a total flop.
 You just never know what people are going to think, or how they will react."

 Levere Kopp said he is charged with figuring out which skits are effective and which are duds.
 Kopp chaperones the wagon ride on the haunted trail.
-He monitors the reaction to the skits, he said.
+During that time, he monitors the reaction to the skits, he said.

 "Groups of young girls are one of the best monitors of the skits," the 81-year-old Lineboro resident said.
 "They start out on the side of the wagon, and end up in the middle."